Designer Sarah Walker of

 Coal Black by Fusion Mineral Paint, which uses natural pigments harvested from the earth, rather than synthetic pigments.
 “I wanted a space that was beautifully moody and sexy, as well as being designed for our wellness,” she says.

 Products: Custom Non-Toxic Bedframe, Whittington & Co. in Partnership with Obasan and Crypton; Mattress, Obasan; Bedding, White Terry Home; Wallpaper on Ceiling, York Wallcoverings

-An organic mattress and non-toxic bedframe ensure a restful night’s sleep, while graphic throw pillows, including a bolster pillow covered in Kelly Wearstler’s famous Graffito fabric, compliments the moody paint perfectly.
+hospital beds mattress and non-toxic bedframe ensure a restful night’s sleep, while graphic throw pillows, including a bolster pillow covered in Kelly Wearstler’s famous Graffito fabric, compliments the moody paint perfectly.

 Products: Nightstands, Bernhardt; Table Lamps, Hudson Valley Lighting; Fabric on Euro Pillow, Pulp Design Studios for S.Harris; Graffito Bolster Pillow, Arianna Belle

 Using solid poplar-applied mouldings from

 , Sarah added architectural interest to the wall behind the bed.
 “It’s honestly one of my favorite ways to create a more thoughtful, layered finish to a space,” says Sarah.
 “Bare drywall is a rarity in my work!”
 Metrie